Matt-Moores/Roku_IDK_shaders/README.md

 # Roku_IDK_shaders
 Using the Roku independent developer kit (IDK) with shaders

+(Tested to work on 2020 Roku Ulta.
+Fails to run on Roku 4K stick. working on an update for this)

 Experimenting with shaders to see how they run.
 Some run well, some do not.